hjlogique/Employee-Directory/README.md

    Above the table on the left, the two `Sort Names` and `Sort Depts` buttons sort the list of employees by their first names and departments respectively.
 The default sorting is ascending and it can be changed to descending by toggling the buttons.

    On the right, by entering any letter in the `Search by first name` entry field, the list of the employees is updated accordingly (see the screenshot below).
 If no employee with entered terms are found, a message is displayed reading: `No Employee found!`.

+   To view the `REACT EMPLOYES DIRECTORY` app on GitHub [click here.](https://hjlogique.github.io/Employee-Directory/)

   ![image 1](/screenshots/img1.png)